Big Brown (horse)

-Big Brown (foaled April 10, 2005, in Kentucky) is an American Thoroughbred racehorse who won the 2008 Kentucky Derby and 2008 Preakness Stakes and was the 2008 Champion Three-Year-Old.
+Big Brown (foaled April 10, 2005) is an American Thoroughbred racehorse who won the 2008 Kentucky Derby and 2008 Preakness Stakes and was the 2008 Champion Three-Year-Old.

 Background

 Big Brown was bred by Dr. Gary B. Knapp's Monticule Farms in Lexington, Kentucky.
 He was sired by Grade III winner Boundary, a son of North American Champion sire Danzig, who was a son of Northern Dancer.
 Big Brown's dam was Mien, also a granddaughter of Northern Dancer through her sire, Nureyev.

 Big Brown was first sold for $60,000 at the Fasig-Tipton 2006 Fall Yearling Sale.
 He was then sold again at the Keeneland Sales 2007 April Two-Year-Olds in Training Sale to Brooklyn trucking company owner Paul Pompa, Jr. for $190,000.
 Pompa named the colt in honor of the United Parcel Service (UPS), popularly nicknamed Big Brown.
 Pompa turned him over to trainer Patrick Reynolds for race conditioning.